Go on to Part Five

 On

-on Oct.
-8, they also visited Caribou Ranch, a well-known recording studio not
+they also visited Caribou Ranch, a well-known recording studio not far from

 there at the time, though it’s not known if they got